 - Navigate to Settings -> WP-FB AutoConn.

-- If you’re using the default BuddyPress theme, a Facebook button will now automatically appear in its built-in login panel.
+- If you’re using BuddyPress, a Facebook button will now automatically appear in its built-in login widget.
 Otherwise, navigate to Appearance->Widgets and add the WP-FB AutoConnect widget to your sidebar.

 That’s it – users should now be able to use the widget to login to your blog with their Facebook accounts.